SSHFC/docs/docs/aacms.md

 ## Filtering Detailed Reports By Date

-Detailed report can be filtered by dates.
+The detailed report can be filtered by dates.
 The filter generates information within a date range.
 See Figure 8.
 ![Figure 8](img/date-detailed.png){ align=center }